juliovedovatto/vue-style-guide/components/vue2/VUEX.md

 }
 ```

+**Notes:**

+* Avoid mixing modules using the two structures mentioned above.
+It is recommended to choose one of the proposed convetions and follow only one.
+In this way it will facilitate reading and maintenance.
 * There is no real gain to create a mutations type file to export mutations names variables.
 It is better just define the name of the mutation in the vuex object.
 * Avoid using all caps to name methods, this can leave a trail of complex names to use.
 The `state` properties, `getters`, `actions` and `mutations` functions **must** be named using `camelCase`.
 * `mutations` methods **must be** synchronous, while `actions` methods can be asynchronous (https://vuex.vuejs.org/guide/mutations.html#mutations-must-be-synchronous)
+* All modules must contain a way to `reset` state.
+  * It is quite common to have a reset feature when you have user authentication in your application so that you can reset the store when the user logs out, for example.

 ```js
 // Vue Component